Feyerabend/vm/ps/APPLE.md

 # Apple, PostScript, PDF and screen rendering

-As can be read from the background of [PostScript](POSTSCRIPT.md), in the mid 80s Apple had a great success early with the event of "affordable" laser printers, programs where you could layout pictures, text and graphics such as PageMaker, but also PostScript which could transfer what you saw on the screen to what got printed in relatively high detail as 300 dpi.
+Based on the background of [PostScript](POSTSCRIPT.md), in the mid-80s, Apple achieved significant success early with the introduction of “affordable” laser printers and software programs like PageMaker.
+These programs allowed users to layout pictures, text, and graphics.
+Additionally, PostScript enabled the transfer of what was seen on the screen to be printed in relatively high detail, such as 300 dpi.

+Initially, the Macintosh did not have a strong start upon its launch.
-Macintosh didn't make a great start when it launched.
-But DTP and some other software made it into a much more attractive product in crucial markets, at the right time.
+However, desktop publishing (DTP) and other software made it a much more appealing product in critical markets at the right time.

 ## PDF renders PostScript a bit obsolete ..